 Meeting Chef Nuit Regular for an interview about her recent appearance on Food Network Canada’s Wall of Chefs was my last interview in-person of 2020.
 No one knew at the time, on that sub-zero February morning, in a few weeks’ time we’d all be in lockdown, sequestered in our spaces, and a year later, that not much would change.

-That one hour interview with Chef Nuit was hard to encapsulate, hence the year it has taken to put words down that would do it justice.
+That one-hour interview with Chef Nuit was hard to encapsulate, hence the year it has taken to put words down that would do it justice.
 Her spirit and her absolute dedication to cooking were completely transparent and enthralling.
-Nuit is one of those super modest people you meet and feel instantly connected to, someone who’s subtle story-telling stirs something inside you.
+Nuit is one of those super modest people you meet and feel instantly connected to, someone whose subtle story-telling stirs something inside you.
 Every word felt like a hug, preserved forever in my tiny recording device.

 Nuit came to Toronto in 2006 from Thailand, where she was working as a nurse.
 After five long years in a committed long-distance relationship with Jeff, she left her home and transferred to Toronto and continued her nursing path.
 But her future parents-in-law owned a building on Parliament by Dundas and were interested in adding a restaurant concept to the build-out.
 Nuit was studying nursing at the time but was keen to help out.
 Sukothai was born.